AgeOfWar/Brainfuck-interpreter/README.md

 ## About Brainfuck
 Any character other than `> <+ -., []` is ignored.
-Branfuck is characterized by an array of 30,000 cells initialized to zero and from a pointer pointing to the current cell.
+Brainfuck is characterized by an array of 30,000 cells initialized to zero and from a pointer pointing to the current cell.

 There are eight commands: